rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 The term "media" is used to denote primary content that is either a live, linear, or pre-recorded audio video content that can be played using the provided media pipeline of the device.

+Switching assets during playback, e.g. freezing the primary content in order to load and play an advertisement

 ### 4.1.
 Load Start
 The `Metrics` module **MUST** include a `mediaLoadStart` API for denoting when the "initial request" (see below) for the media asset is made, so that the media load time may be calculated.